opendocsg/slw-judgments-backfill/2001_SGHC_359/report.md

  12(1) Any person c laiming to be the proprietor of a trade mark used or proposed to be used by him who is desirous of registering it shall apply in writing to the Registrar in the presc ribed manner for registration in Part A or B of the register.

 48\.
-In Tiffany & Co v Fabriques de Tabac Reunies SA [1999] 3 SLR 147, Chief Justic e Yong Pung How, delivering the judgment of the Court of Appeal said, at para 27:
+In Tiffany & Co v Fabriques de Tabac Reunies SA <span class="citation">[1999] 3 SLR 147</span>, Chief Justic e Yong Pung How, delivering the judgment of the Court of Appeal said, at para 27:

  27. In Cornish on Intellec tual Property (2nd Ed) whic h deals with the English position, the author c omments that while the c onc ept of proprietor c learly extends to a person who bona fide intends to use as well as one already using, it